 Taking this image as your starting point, consider any and all associations you make.
-This could be ANYTHING: something very personal about your experience of this time in history; something more political; it may be to do with the media; you should also look for the less obvious clues in the images.
+This could be ANYTHING: something very personal about your experiences; something more political or religious.
+You should also look for the less obvious clues in the images.
 Pull it apart and make a huge web of connections from the image.